GUARANTEED DEPARTURES

 - Authorized English-speaking guide along with required porters (2:1/15kg) for the trek;

-- Round Kathmandu to Pokhara transfer;
+- Round-trip Kathmandu to Pokhara transfer;

 - Equipment clothing for porters, including their insurance;